bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-23-re-white-and-blue.md

 Logan’s dad, Kenneth, does not conceal his dismay at his son’s career choice.
 And when Kenneth is badly beaten up by the police when challenging a bogus parking violation, those instincts appear confirmed.
 In this relationship, which plays a central role in the film, we see the baton pass from the migrant generation to their children.

 The precise period in which the film is set matters but remains unclear.
 The decor, music and occasional dance moves suggest the late 1970s.
-Logan’s reference to his friend Leee John’s success as a pop singer in ‘Imagination’ points to
+Logan’s reference to his friend Leee John’s success as a pop singer in ‘Imagination’ points to early 1981.
-early 1981.

 It matters because by the end of that year Britain’s cities would go up in flames in a series of rebellions against police harassment within the broader context of Thatcherite austerity.
 One of Logan’s white colleagues warns him: ‘It’s a jungle out there.’
 Another tells him: ‘It’s us or them,’ but since no one mentions the riots, one must assume they haven’t happened yet.
 So the space in which Logan operates and seeks to expand, attempting to effect reform and build community confidence, is already small and about to shrink even further.
 In another part of the city a smart young boy full of promise, Stephen Lawrence, is about to start primary school.

 We leave Logan struggling to work out whether his mission is worth it, uncertain whether the bridge he seeks to build is a viable proposition, or whether he will descend to the depths of despair beneath him.
-Not knowing whether his task is Sisyphean or merely Herculean, and weighing the cost to himself and the society he wishes to create if he walks away – unaware that things are about to get a whole lot worse before they get better.
+Not knowing whether his task is Sisyphean or merely Herculean, and weighing the cost to himself and the society he wishes to create if he walks away – unaware that things are about to get a whole lot worse before they get better.<br>

-Gary Younge, bfi.org.uk, 25 November 2020
+**Gary Younge, bfi.org.uk, 25 November 2020**<br>

-**Red, White and Blue**
+**RED, WHITE AND BLUE**
 _Directed by_: Steve McQueen
 _©_: Small Axe Films Ltd
 _a_ Turbine Studios and Lammas Park _production_